-43) To judge a statistical relationship, should a researcher preferably rely on a small sample or a large sample?
+42) To judge a statistical relationship, should a researcher rely on a small sample or a large sample?
 Explain your answer.

-Answer: A key strength of economic and statistical analysis is the amount of data used.
+Answer: A key feature of economic and statistical analyses is the amount of data used.
 Small samples are not representative of the entire population.
-Therefore, the predictions of a model based on smaller samples may only be a very weak approximation of some real world phenomena and lead to inaccurate predictions.
-Using a larger sample, or in other words, a lot of data, strengthens the force of an empirical argument as the researchers can make more precise statements.
+Therefore, the predictions of a model based on smaller samples may be only a very weak approximation of some real-world phenomena and lead to inaccurate predictions.
+Using a larger sample (in other words, a lot of data) strengthens the force of an empirical argument, because the researchers can make more precise statements.